THE FIVE FIRST SATURDAYS IS A DEVOTION NEEDED NOW MORE THAN EVER! FIND OUT MORE HERE

 And show others Your comfort and strength.

-Keep me calm when tempers flare up;
+Keep me calm when tempers flare up

-Keep me sane in a crazy world;
+Keep me sane in a crazy world

 Keep me focused on the houses in Heaven

-rather than the houses of cards collapsing around me;
+rather than the houses of cards collapsing around me

 Keep my eyes focused on the prize of Heaven

-and not lose hope in You in this world or in the world to come;
+and not lose hope in You in this world or in the world to come

-Make me compassionate in dealing with others;
+Make me compassionate in dealing with others

 And may all my difficulties be ultimately for my good and Your glory.
 Amen.

-What can we do?
+So, what can we do?
 Turn to God in prayer, again and again.
 Persevere in the knowledge He loves us and wants to use our trials to strengthen us emotionally and spiritually if we let him.
 Give Him all your anxieties and ask for His graces for yourself and your loved ones.

 We can all live with less of everything, everything that is except for love.
 This is a time to show more compassion towards others, whenever possible, and not to give in to feelings of bitterness about being wronged.

-Also it is important not to let the tension we may naturally feel about how we’re going to provide for our loved ones keep us from showing them our love.
+Also, it is important not to let the tension we may naturally feel about how we’re going to provide for our loved ones keep us from showing them our love.

-And for those of us who never did anything shady but are still losing jobs and pensions and homes because of the misdeeds of others in this economy, we need to remember Our Lord.
-After all did he deserve the brutal punishment inflicted upon Him in His Passion, he who was without sin?
-Of course not, but he bore it anyway for our sake!
+And for those of us who never did anything shady but are still losing jobs and pensions and homes because of the misdeeds of others in this economy, we need to remember our Lord.
+After all, did He deserve the brutal punishment inflicted upon Him in His Passion, He who was without sin?
+Of course not, but He bore it anyway for our sake!

 As we read in the book of Isaiah “he was wounded for our iniquities, he was bruised for our sins” (Is 53:5).
 Thinking about this can help keep us from nursing grudges over life’s unfairness.